-A glucose tolerance test checks how well the body processes blood sugar (glucose).
+A glucose tolerance test (GTT) checks how well the body processes blood sugar (glucose).
 It involves comparing the levels of glucose in the blood before and after drinking a sugary drink.
 The results of this test can help doctors to detect type 2 diabetes or pre-diabetes (impaired glucose tolerance).
-It is also used to help diagnose diabetes in pregnancy.
+It is also used in diagnosing diabetes in pregnancy.

 How does a glucose tolerance test work?

 In most people a simple blood test is enough to detect diabetes.
 However, some people have 'borderline' results on routine blood tests and then a glucose tolerance test may help.
 Also, a glucose tolerance test can show when the body can't manage blood sugar (glucose) levels well but not yet to the stage of diabetes.
 This is known as pre-diabetes (impaired glucose tolerance) and is a condition that can lead to diabetes.

 In healthy people, glucose levels in the blood always rise after a meal but they soon return to normal as the glucose is used up or stored.
 A glucose tolerance test helps to distinguish between this normal pattern and the patterns seen in diabetes and pre-diabetes.

 Prior to a glucose tolerance test you are asked not to eat or drink for a certain length of time before the test.
 Then you drink a glucose drink.
 Normally, the body should quickly move glucose from the blood into the body's cells.
 This would reduce the amount of glucose found in the blood samples taken.
 If there is a problem moving glucose into the cells, glucose remains in the bloodstream.
 This shows as a higher level of glucose in the blood samples.